RIZAL

 A remnant of a centuries-old church which was destroyed during the Second World War.
 It stands in the gradeur of old stones with wild vines and plants growing on top of the church.

-Barangay Boso-Boso, Antipolo
+Location: Barangay Boso-Boso, Antipolo

 How to get there: A 45 minute ride by jeepney from the town proper will bring you to the ruins.